Skip to main content

 Students are usually able to incorporate a study abroad program into their four years of college through a semester, year or summer.
 This may be harder to do in some majors than in others, and it requires careful planning in order to fulfill both degree and major requirements as well as study abroad program pre-requisites.
 Many study abroad programs accept students in their sophomore, junior or senior year.

-Early consultation with the Office for International Study can help a student to consider all the options in planning out her college years.
+Early consultation with the Lewis Global Studies Center can help a student to consider all the options in planning out their college years.
 We are here to help with early planning!

 Grades earned for courses taken abroad will not be included in the Smith GPA, although the letter grade will be printed on the transcript.

-This is a personal decision, but we recommend that before your daughter departs from home that you discuss the best avenues of communication (email, telephone, Skype, FaceTime) and how often you both want to communicate.
+This is a personal decision, but we recommend that before your student departs from home that you discuss the best avenues of communication (email, telephone, Zoom, FaceTime) and how often you both want to communicate.

 Many families find that regular weekly or biweekly email communication works well.
-Agreeing on a regular day of the week to communicate can help keep you updated on your daughter’s activities without impinging on her need to explore her new environment and become acquainted with the people around her.
+Agreeing on a regular day of the week to communicate can help keep you updated on your student’s activities without impinging on their need to explore their new environment and become acquainted with the people around them.

-Online video chats or online telephone conversations can be helpful in situations where you need to discuss something important together to reach a decision, although overuse can lead to your daughter becoming more dependent on you instead of more independent.
-It’s helpful to remember that just because you can communicate daily with your daughter doesn’t mean that this amount of communication will actually help her plunge into her new situation.
-In fact, sometimes too much communication with home can cause the reverse: The student spends too much time on the computer and not enough time exploring her new environment and focusing on new acquaintances.
-This can lead to increased isolation and diminished experiences which in turn can cause a significant downturn in her feelings about being in the study abroad location.
+Online video chats or online telephone conversations can be helpful in situations where you need to discuss something important together to reach a decision, although overuse can lead to your student becoming more dependent on you instead of more independent.
+It’s helpful to remember that just because you can communicate daily with your student doesn’t mean that this amount of communication will actually help them plunge into their new situation.
+In fact, sometimes too much communication with home can cause the reverse: The student spends too much time on the computer and not enough time exploring their new environment and focusing on new acquaintances.
+This can lead to increased isolation and diminished experiences which in turn can cause a significant downturn in their feelings about being in the study abroad location.

-Make sure before your daughter leaves that you have the following:
+Make sure before your student leaves that you have the following:

-• The email address she will be using while she is away.
+• The email address they will be using while away.

-• A phone number where she can be reached (homestay family, dorm room or cell phone).
-If this information isn’t available before your daugther departs, or she is going to buy a cell phone or a new SIM card after arrival in the host country, have an agreement about when she is going to give you that telephone number.
+• A phone number where they can be reached (homestay family, dorm room or cell phone).
+If this information isn’t available before your student departs, or they are going to buy a cell phone or a new SIM card after arrival in the host country, have an agreement about when they are going to give you that telephone number.

-• The street address (including the street number or name/number of the building) of either the sponsoring program or the location where your daughter will be staying so that you can send her packages by airmail if necessary.
+• The street address (including the street number or name/number of the building) of either the sponsoring program or the location where your student will be staying so that you can send them packages by airmail if necessary.

 • Make sure that you have the telephone/fax/email information for the program administrator overseas in case of an emergency.

-• In an emergency, you may also contact the Smith Campus Police, who can reach the dean for international study outside of regular office hours.
-See the Smith Emergency Contact page for travel emergencies.
+• In an emergency, you may also contact the Smith Campus Police, who can reach the associate director for international study outside of regular office hours.

-Bear in mind that your daughter may initially report to you that she is unhappy with some aspect of the program or that she is depressed.
+Bear in mind that your student may initially report to you that they are unhappy with some aspect of the program or that they are depressed.
 We suggest that you exercise a degree of patience, as many of these issues sort themselves out in the first few weeks.
-Often, students call home in distress because of one issue or another, such as housing, the quality of the courses or location of the program, which can lead to a discussion about changing housing, sending more money or even dropping out of the program and returning home.
-While there can be real emergencies, most of the issues are the result "cultural adjustment," which is normal and should be overcome in a relatively short time.
-You can encourage your daughter to speak to the program staff on site and to reach out to the Office for International Study at Smith if problems seem to be continuing beyond a reasonable amount of time.
+Often, students call home in distress because of one issue or another, such as housing, the quality of the courses, or location of the program, which can lead to a discussion about changing housing, sending more money, or even dropping out of the program and returning home.
+While there can be real emergencies, most of the issues are the result “cultural adjustment,” which is normal and should be overcome in a relatively short time.
+You can encourage your student to speak to the program staff on site and to reach out to the Lewis Global Studies Center at Smith if problems seem to be continuing beyond a reasonable amount of time.

 We encourage you to consult the program dates and plan your travel after the program.
 It is not typical for families to visit students overseas.
-If you can afford to make a visit, it's best to do so when the program has finished so your daughter can show you around her new "home" at a time when she has no academic responsibilities.
+If you can afford to make a visit, it’s best to do so when the program has finished so your student can show you around their new “home” at a time when they have no academic responsibilities.

-Smith students are not allowed to leave a program early; just like at Smith, each end of the semester or year is the important culmination of her academic experience.
+Smith students are not allowed to leave a program early; just like at Smith, each end of the semester or year is the important culmination of their academic experience.

 Study Abroad Experiences